mikkoviitala/transcript/README.md

 At the time of writing, using said file is only authentication method supported by Google Speech API.

-But you'll have a file laying around on your computer that contains your private key and such.
+But then you'll have a file laying around on your computer that contains your private key and such.
 And that's not fun at all!

 And because it's not fun, you'll need to create a encrypted key out of the file you just downloaded.
 This is, again, a simple process and you only need to provide one command and you are ready to go!
 Source file will be deleted after encryption if you don't explicitly prevent it.